categories

 1. Press Windows + R to open the Run utility box.
 Type ncpa.cpl and click OK.
 This will open the Internet Connection Settings.

-2. Alternatively open the Control Panel and switch to the Network and Internet settings.
-Go to the Change adapter settings button on the menu at the left.
+2. Alternatively, open the Control Panel and switch to the Network and Internet settings.
+Go to the Change adapter settings button on the menu on the left.

 3. Double-click your active network adapter (the one you are using to connect to the Internet) and click on the Properties button below if you have admin permissions for the current user account.